uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 Parameters from Keycloak to the GovUK template are passed using the personalisation Map in the NotifyEmailSenderProvider

-The key in the personalisation Map correspond to the name of the personalisation variable defined in the template, for example: `((keycloakMessage))`
+The key in the personalisation Map corresponds to the name of the personalisation variable defined in the template, for example: `((keycloakMessage))`

 1. Make the necessary changes locally and build and run the Keycloak docker image locally
 2. Make any necessary changes to the GovUKNotify TDR Intg service